 10.7 QSEN: Advocating for Patient Safety and Quality Care in Nursing Education

-The Quality and Safety Education for Nurses (QSEN) project began advocating for safe, quality patient care in 2005 by defining six competencies for nursing graduates.
+The Quality and Safety Education for Nurses (QSEN) project began advocating for safe, quality client care in 2005 by defining six competencies for nursing graduates.
 This initiative was created after a decade of review and investigation into the high number and high cost of medical errors in the United States.
 The goal of the QSEN initiative was to prepare future nurses with the knowledge, skills, and attitudes needed to improve the quality and safety of the health care system.
 Historically, nursing education focused on knowledge and skill acquisition, but did not address the attitudes and values of the nurse.
 The QSEN competencies are designed to train nursing students in prelicensure nursing programs.
 The six QSEN competencies, as shown in Figure 10.6,[1] are Patient-Centered Care, Teamwork and Collaboration, Evidence-Based Practice, Quality Improvement, Safety, and Informatics.[2]

 Image of QSEN Competencies, with textual labels